yeungegs/AirBnB_clone/web_static/README.md

 ### What students should learn from this project
 At the end of this project students are expected to be able to explain to anyone, without the help of Google:
-- How to create a Python package
-- How to create a command interpreter in Python using the cmd module
-- What is Unit testing and how to implement it in a large project
-- How to serialize and deserialize a Class
-- How to write and read a JSON file
-- How to manage datetime
-- What is an UUID
-- What is *args and how to use it
-- What is **kwargs and how to use it
-- How to handle named arguments in a function

-At the end of this project you are expected to be able to explain to anyone, without the help of Google:

 - What is HTML
 - How to create an HTML page
 - What is a markup language